 If necessary, we will invoke the full range of sanctions that are detailed in the school's Behaviour policy.
-These include
+These include:

 - Removal from the group

 - Withdrawal of break and lunchtime privileges

 - Detention

-- Withholding participation in school events that are not an essential part of the curriculum.
+- Withholding participation in school events that are not an essential part of the curriculum

 - Internal exclusion

-It also includes fixed term and permanent exclusion from school.
+The full range of sanctions also includes fixed term and permanent exclusion from school.